 The Law School works very closely with the Careers Service throughout the academic year to offer a wide range of events to promote careers within and outside of the law - and expose you to a variety of employers and skills sessions.
 Expanding your professional network allows you to make informed decisions about your career.

 Commercial awareness and alumni

 Commercial awareness is essential if you want to pursue a commercial legal career in the City.
 To build commercial awareness, students work with leading law firms to gain an understanding of how macroeconomic stories and trends in the news affect law firms and their clients.

-For information on law specific career activities please contact our Employability team on email@example.com
+For information on Law School specific career activities please contact our Employability team on email@example.com

 You can also visit the Careers Service for support and advice on where your degree can take you.

 How to get involved